-Up to this time there have been no children gone from this agency to the Forest Grove training school, but I have been in correspondence with the superintendent, and I expect him here in a few days to take several of them to that institution, where they can have better advantages in industrial training.
-We have not the means and appurtenances to instruct in trades that the Forest Grove school has, and in this connection I am highly gratified to find a strong desire on the part of leading men among this people to send their children both to Forest Grove and to our own school.
+Up to this time there have been in children gone from this agency to the Porest Grove training school, but I have been in correspondence with the superintendent, and I expect him here in a few days to take several of them to that institution, where they can have better advantages in industrial training.
+We have not the means and appartenances to instruct in trades that the Forest Grove school has, and in this connection I am highly gratified to find a strong desire on the part of leading men among this people to send their children both to Forest Grove and to our own school.

-The church work, under the supervision of the Rev, J. S. McCain, an accredited minister of the Methodist Episcopal Church, is being looked after energetically, and we hope to see our church matters overhauled, worked over, and where thistles and brambles now grow we hope and expect to see roses blooming.
+nection I am highly gratified to find a strong desire on the part of leading area among this people to send their children both to Forest Grove and to our own school.
+The church work, noter the supervision of the flev.
+J. S. McCain, on accredited minister of the Methodist Episcopal Church, is being looked offer energotically, and we hope to so our church sharters overhauled, worked over, and where this tles and brambles now grow we hope and expect to see roses blooming.